 User Experience, User Interface

-With years of digital, as well as traditional, graphics industry experience, Michelle has developed numerous web, interactive, print and broadcast projects.
-She brings a wide range of experience to the table and has worked with such companies as: ADP, American Express, Consumers Union, Coty, International Creative Management, J. Walter Thompson, Nestlé, MTV, NHL, PepsiCo, Pfizer Pharmaceuticals, School of Visual Arts, TWE/TWA, Union Carbide, United Nations, UPS and many others.
+With years of marketing communications experience, Michelle has developed numerous web, interactive, print and broadcast projects.
+She brings a wide range of knowledge to every project and has worked with such companies as: ADP, American Express, Consumers Union, Coty, International Creative Management, J. Walter Thompson, Nestlé, MTV, NHL, PepsiCo, Pfizer Pharmaceuticals, School of Visual Arts, TWE/TWA, Union Carbide, United Nations, UPS and many others.
 Her extensive background includes delivering creative and technically precise end results in order to help companies and individuals communicate their products, services and talents more effectively.

 At the height of the Internet revolution, Michelle spearheaded the establishment of MicroPower Design, Ltd., a design subsidiary of MicroPower Group, Ltd. Prior to MicroPower, she served as Vice President for 3Dimentia, a 3D development and training company, where she co-developed the first Web-based training materials for form*Z, ElectricImage and Infini-D 3D applications.